Signature of a Cosmic String Wake at $z=3$: Analysis

 \subsection{Wake signal extraction without wake orientation prior}

 In this subsection, we consider various orientations for the two-dimensional projections, without introducing the wake orientation information beforehand.
-For choosing different angular orientations, we consider a Healpix set of spherical angles \citep{Gorski:2004by}, which give equally-spaced adjacent spherical angles.
-In addition to considering different orientations, we also take advantage of the periodic boundary condition and perform random displacements and rotations on the two-dimensional figures, so the wake line does not lie on the $z=2Mpc/h$ plane anymore.
-By choosing the parameter $N_{side}=8$ for the Healpix scheme, we can survey $N_{angles}=384$ different projecting angles for each simulation (we are considering just non-antipodal angles since they produce equivalent two-dimensional projections).
-Figure \ref{2d_proj_z3s10_filter3d_hpx} shows an example for one of the simulations of a sphere in which each point is a pair of spherical angles, and the color specifies the value of the wake indicator $S$ for that orientation.
+From the observational point of view, each ${(4 Mpc/h)}^3$ volume at $z=3$ could be decomposed into a stack of 32 maps of $512 \times 512$ pixels one next to the other (in the redshift direction).
+To proceed with the analysis and extract as much information as we can (in this case, as many stacks of 32 two-dimensional maps), we will choose to slice the simulation cubic volume in many directions by rotating the particles and using the periodic boundary conditions, considering each direction as a different patch of the sky.
+It must be noted that there is a potential danger in doing that because the resulting stacks could not be independent, and assuming independence for the three-dimensional stack maps is a crucial assumption of our analysis.
+It is possible to ensure that the various stacks obtained by one simulation be independent by counting the degrees of freedom.
+At a particular snapshot, each simulation has $N_{Sim}=3\times 1024^3$ degrees of freedom (corresponding to the number of particles times three coordinates).
+Each stack has $N_{Stk}=32\times 512^2$ degrees of freedom (they contain 32 maps of $512^2$ pixels).
+Therefore we must have no more than $384=N_{Sim}/N_{Stk}$ different projection directions for constructing the stacks for each simulation.
+For choosing different angular orientations, we consider a Healpix set of spherical angles \citep{Gorski:2004by}, which give approximately equally-spaced adjacent spherical angles.
+In addition to considering different orientations, we also take advantage of the periodic boundary condition and perform random displacements and rotations on the two-dimensional figures, so the wake line does not lie on the $Z=2Mpc/h$ plane anymore.
+We take the parameter $N_{side}=4$ for the Healpix scheme, so we can obtain $N_{angles}=96$ different projection angles for each simulation (we are considering just non-antipodal angles since they produce equivalent two-dimensional projections), a factor of four less than what we are allowed to do.

-If we consider the wake indicator $S$ value for all angles of the ten samples, we can construct the histogram of figure \ref{hist_S}, which shows the histograms for both the wake case and also for the no wake case.